CNSLabs/agreements-data-standard/README.md

-# Agreements Protocol
+# Agreements Data Standard

 [![JSON Schema](https://img.shields.io/badge/schema-JSON-blue)](./schemas/template.schema.json)

-The Agreements Protocol is a JSON-based standard for creating and executing legally binding web3/blockchain agreements.
+The Agreements Data Standard is a JSON-based standard for creating and executing legally binding web3/blockchain agreements.
 Think of it as "DocuSign for web3" - providing a standardized way to create, validate, and execute digital agreements with blockchain-based proofs and state transitions.

-## Protocol Overview
+## Data Standard Overview

-The protocol consists of five core components:
+The data standard consists of five core components:

 1. **[Metadata](#1-metadata)** - Agreement identification and context
 2. **[Variables](#2-variables)** - Typed inputs that drive the agreement